anandkumar/header-and-footer-scripts/readme.txt

 Header and Footer Scripts plugin allows you to add scripts to WordPress site's <head> and just before closing <body> tag.

 == Description ==
 If you are running a WordPress site then sooner or later you need to insert some kind of code to your website.
 It is most likley a web analytics code like Google Analytics or may be social media script or some CSS stylesheet or may be Custom fonts.
 This plugin will do all the magic.
-Even if you want to insert those codes in a single post or page.
+Even if you want to insert those codes in a custom post type.

 All you have to do is adding appropriate html code.